7orlum/SmtpTelegramRelay/README.md

 # What is SmtpTelegramRelay?

 SmtpTelegramRelay is an SMTP server that relays all received emails to the specified telegram bot subscriber.
-Works as a windows service or standalone application.
+Works as a windows service or as a standalone application.
 Completely written in C#.

 # How can it be used?